 The MDEF program is built by practitioners and thought-leaders from Fab Lab Barcelona, IAAC, Elisava, Barcelona School of Design and Engineering and curates a high-level program of guest faculty.

-Yes, you can search for national scholarships that will fund your studies.
-You can also find details about scholarships offered through IAAC’s here.
+Yes, you can search for national scholarships or private funds that to cover the costs of your studies.
+You can also find details about scholarships offered through IAAC here.
+Additionally, MDEF offers extra funding opportunities through Elisava’s Masters’ Scholarships.e

 Yes, IAAC requires a University Bachelor degree as a requirement for issuing the Master Degree.
 This means that any university bachelor can be accepted.
 There is also the possibility that you don’t have a University degree.
 In this case, you can still apply, but if you get selected and finish your Master course, you won’t be getting a Master’s Degree but a Certificate of Achievement.